taisei-project/taisei/doc/COMPILING.rst

 There are additional command line tools that you'll need.
 You can acquire those by using `Homebrew <https://brew.sh/>`__.

-Follow the instructions for installing that, and then install the following
+Follow the instructions for installing Homebrew, and then install the following
 tools:

 ::